 After his active career, Mora-Nisse continued to work within Vasaloppet, first as course manager between 1961 and 1967 and then as competition director and chairman of Vasaloppet’s organization committee between 1968 and 1985.
 It was during his years as course manager that Vasaloppet was given the route that largely remains to this day and which made it possible for Vasaloppet to grow both during winter and summer.

 Mora-Nisse is strongly associated with the red cap he wore during all ski competitions from 1942 and on.
 Why he started using a red cap is not completely certain, but all evidence suggests that it had its origin at the Svenska Turistföreningen mountain station in Vålådalen.

 Vålådalen was, for many years, the place where Swedish elite athletes polished their form before World and Olympic Championships.
 And it was Gösta Olander, the mountain station’s leaseholder and trainer, that had the idea of bringing a red cap for his guests.
 Mora-Nisse took his cap with him and wore it during competitions.
 Eventually the red cap became part of IFK Mora’s ski uniform.
 On March 5, 2017, Vasaloppet asks all participants in Vasaloppet wear a red cap when starting the race, in honour of the memory of our great hero.

 The Mora-Nisse exhibition in Vasaloppet’s House

-During the Winter Week 2017, a special exhibition about Nils ”Mora-Nisse” Karlsson opens in Vasaloppet’s House.
-Here you can follow Mora-Nisse’s life in text and photo, and see parts of his awards collection and the work he did for Vasaloppet, as course manager and more.
+During the Winter Week 2017, a special exhibition about Nils ”Mora-Nisse” Karlsson was opened in Vasaloppet’s House.
+There you can follow Mora-Nisse’s life in text and photo, and see parts of his awards collection and the work he did for Vasaloppet, as course manager and more.
 Free admission.
 Welcome!